WMGT-TV: 1988 World Series intrusion

-An unknown technician from WMGT was fired after the station was hijacked during a live broadcast of Game 1 of the 1988 World Series between the Oakland Athletics and the Los Angeles Dodgers that aired on October 18, 1988, replacing 30 seconds of the second inning with a scene from a random black and white pornographic film, while the audio from the game is playing.
-Many viewer complaints came in from the Macon Telegraph and News after the station couldn't get through with the calls.
-A couple days afterwards, station manager L. A. Sturdivant told Macon Telegraph and News that the matter was under investigation, and stated that the incident had been an accident and not deliberately planned.
+An unknown technician from WMGT was fired after the station was hijacked during a live broadcast of Game 1 of the 1988 World Series between the Oakland Athletics and the Los Angeles Dodgers that aired on October 15, 1988, replacing 30 seconds of the second inning with a scene from a black and white pornographic film, while audio from the game played.
+Many viewer complaints came in from the Macon Telegraph and News after the station could not get through with the calls.
+A couple days afterwards, station manager L. A. Sturdivant told Macon Telegraph and News that the matter was under investigation, and stated that the situation had been accidental and not deliberately planned.

 WMGT-DT2

-WMGT-DT2, branded as Bounce TV Macon, is the primary Bounce TV and secondary MyNetworkTV-affiliated second digital subchannel of WMGT-TV, broadcasting in standard definition on channel 41.2.
+WMGT-DT2, branded Bounce TV Macon, is the primary Bounce TV and secondary MyNetworkTV-affiliated second digital subchannel of WMGT-TV, broadcasting in standard definition on channel 41.2.

 The subchannel first signed on the air on July 6, 2009.
-Prior to its launch, MyNetworkTV programming was previously carried as a secondary affiliation on Fox affiliate WGXA (channel 24) beginning with the service's launch on September 5, 2006.
-In the summer of 2011, WMGT-DT2 was rebranded as "My41.2."
+Prior to its launch, MyNetworkTV programming was previously carried as a secondary affiliation on Fox affiliate WGXA beginning with the service's launch on September 5, 2006.
+In the summer of 2011, WMGT-DT2 was rebranded as "My41.2".

-As contracts for syndicated programming expired, the Bounce TV programming formerly seen on Channel 41.3 was merged onto the schedule of WMGT-DT2 in March 2020, replacing the syndicated programming on the subchannel outside of the MyNetworkTV lineup; additionally, MyNetworkTV programming was also moved to 2 to 4 a.m. on Tuesday through Saturday mornings in favor of Bounce TV's prime time offerings, an increasingly common fate for the service on a number of its affiliates.
+As contracts for syndicated programming expired, the Bounce TV programming formerly seen on channel 41.3 was merged onto the schedule of WMGT-DT2 in March 2020, replacing the syndicated programming on the subchannel outside of the MyNetworkTV lineup; additionally, MyNetworkTV programming was moved to 2 to 4 a.m. on Tuesday through Saturday mornings in favor of Bounce TV's prime time offerings, an increasingly common fate for the service on a number of its affiliates.